Natural Skincare: Top 5 moisturising tips

 How many times a day should we moisturise our skin?
 Well, it depends upon the type and the present condition of our skin.
 Food has a major effect on our skin.
 Specially, junk and fast foods make our skin deficient in nutrients.
 A high sugar diet disrupts the blood sugar levels, imbalances the hormones in our body and increases sebum levels boosting acne production, according to Natalie Butler.

 Hormones like androgens, produced by adrenal glands and ovaries or testes are responsible for regulating sebum production in our body.
 These glands are linked to our brain.
 More active androgens produce more sebum resulting in acne skin, according to Cynthia Cobb.

+More sebum production also leads to oily skin.
 So, does oily skin need to be moisturised?

 According to Dendy Engelman, a dermatologist in New York City, moisturising oily skin is as important as moisturising dry skin, as moisturising helps protect the skin from the external environment, inflammation, and damage.